Apicoectomy Surgery - Houston, TX

-Your oral surgeon or dentist may have recommended apicoectomy as a surgical procedure to try to save your tooth.
+Your oral surgeon or dentist may have recommended apicoectomy surgery in Houston, TX to try to save your tooth.
 To understand more about the procedure or why it is necessary, an appreciation for traditional endodontic (root canal) therapy is helpful.

 When a tooth becomes sensitive or has deep decay, sometimes a root canal is necessary to remove the diseased tissue (blood vessels, connective tissue, and nerves) from the inside of the tooth.
 This tissue lies in a canal in the center of the root.
 During a root canal, an access hole is made in the top of the tooth and small instruments are used to remove this tissue and reshape the often flat or ribbon-shaped canal into a more rounded profile.
 Once this is accomplished, the canal is sealed with a filling material to keep any residual diseased tissue from leaking out into the surrounding bone and causing irritation or infection.
 The goal of the root canal is twofold: one, to remove the tissue in the canal, and two, to seal the canal, especially in the portion near the tip of the root.